 Conservationists fear that unless the trend is reversed soon, these small brown amphibians will be extinct within the next 10 years.
-The problem is, finding Baw Baw frogs isn't easy.
-They live in the hard-to-get-to forests of Mount Baw Baw.
-They burrow in mud about 3 feet (1 meter) deep.
-The males do their frog call only five to six weeks a year and females don't call at all.
-So the frogs aren't easily reached, seen, or heard.
+The problem is, finding Baw Baw frogs is no easy feat.
+They live in the hard-to-get-to forests of Mount Baw Baw, where they burrow in mud about 3 feet (1 meter) deep.
+To compound matters further, the males do their frog call only five to six weeks a year and females don't call at all, so the frogs aren't easily reached, seen, or heard.